vosaul/status.im/content/tutorials.md

 ```shell
 cd ~/my-dapp/bot/ && nano hello.js
 ```
-Ins addition to the preview parameter we used last time, let's add in a `params` parameter that has a `suggestions` object in it.
+Instead of the preview parameter we used last time, let's build another `status.command()` and add in a `params` option with a `suggestions` object in it.
 This will create a suggestions area which - if you refer back to the [Chat Anatomy](#overview) - is what rolls up above the keyboard, such as you see when turning on the debugging server with the options `On` and `Off`.

 ```js
 status.command({